Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 What is the process of getting a mortgage as a contractor?

-Whilst your income is different and the lenders you need to go to maybe different, the process is pretty much the same.
+Whilst your income is different and the lenders you need to go to may be different, the process is pretty much the same.
 However, it of course can be far more challenging to get the mortgage placed and the income fairly considered.
-It is much less complicated using a mortgage adviser as thet can package up your application more effectively and will know what the mortgage lenders are looking out for when considering a mortgage for a contractor.
+It is much less complicated using a mortgage adviser as they can package up your application more effectively and will know what the mortgage lenders are looking out for when considering a mortgage for a contractor.

 What contractor mortgage rates are available?